 Here you may recognize specific contributions by other persons or institutions, especially if financial support was received.
 It is also customary to recognize the assistance of the graduate committee and/or graduate coordinator.
+The acknowledgements page is optional.

 The acknowledgment page has only one heading, the word "ACKNOWLEDGMENTS" typed in all capital letters.
-If you include an acknowledgments page, then it must be assigned a lowercase Roman numeral that appears at the bottom of the page.
-The acknowledgments page is also listed in the table of contents.
+The page should be numbered at the bottom with a lowercase Roman numeral and listed in the table of contents.